 1. Safer Working Conditions for Employees

 Technological advancements can improve safety.
 Data analytics tools, for instance, allow mining operators to better predict outcomes and prevent dangerous incidents from occurring.
 Workforce tracking instruments also help operators coordinate their employees and contractors more efficiently.
 For example, warn them not to go into certain areas of the site if there has been an incident.
-Smart mines, whose key assets are digitized through sensors that relay data to a central system, on or offline, massively reduce the possibilities for human harm in mining processes in the long-term.
+Smart mines, whose key assets are digitised through sensors that relay data to a central system, on or offline, massively reduce the possibilities for human harm in mining processes in the long-term.
 This, in turn, diminishes the rate of mining incidents by using new technologies as a primary analysis and maintenance tool.
 By increasing the level of digital processes in place at your mine site, your workers can easily be monitored and tracked to ensure they are following protocol and adhering to new safety standards brought in by the introduction of technology.

 2. Enhancing Enterprise-wide Communication and Visibility